ringcentral/rc-unified-crm-extension/docs/index.md

 hide:
   - navigation
 ---
-# Unified CRM extension for Google Chrome and Microsoft Edge
+# Unified CRM extension for RingEX

-RingCentral's Unified CRM extension for Google Chrome and Microsoft Edge is a browser plugin that helps connect your RingCentral account to a number of different CRM services.
+RingCentral's Unified CRM extension for RingEX is a browser extension for Google Chrome and Microsoft Edge that helps connect your RingCentral RingEX account to a number of different CRM services.
 It embeds a fully functional web phone into your CRM and supports key user flows unique to CRMs to better track calls and engage with customers.

 <figure markdown>
   ![Unified CRM extension](img/intro.png)